Josh Donaldson Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 29th in the league.

-- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.75).
+- The Cardinals have a 4.72 team ERA that ranks 23rd across all league pitching staffs.

-- Cardinals pitchers combine to give up the third-fewest home runs in baseball (170 total, 1.1 per game).
+- Cardinals pitchers combine to surrender 170 home runs (1.1 per game), the second-fewest in the league.

+- Thompson (5-7) gets the starting nod for the Cardinals in his ninth start of the season.
+He has a 4.57 ERA in 61 2/3 innings pitched, with 67 strikeouts.

-- In his most recent appearance on Thursday, the right-hander went five innings against the Milwaukee Brewers, giving up five earned runs while surrendering nine hits.
+- In his last time out on Wednesday against the Milwaukee Brewers, the lefty went five innings, giving up four earned runs while surrendering five hits.

+- The 25-year-old has put up an ERA of 4.57, with 9.9 strikeouts per nine innings, in 24 games this season.
+Opponents have a .272 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.